Wolfy76700/Wolfy76700.github.io/rules_pack.md

 By registering, all participants engage themselves to play all of their pools matches during the allocated time span, and to be available for the Semi-Finals and Finals’ time slot.

+All players for all teams, including potential bench players, must be registered before the Pools Draw stream. **No additional player or team will be accepted after the pools draw.**

 #### Format

 When registering a team, you are invited however to register up to 5 players, however, only 3 players may take part in any given match.
 The format is as follows: